Jimmy D'Aquisto

-James L. D'Aquisto (Brooklyn, November 9, 1935 – California, April 17, 1995) was an Italian–American luthier who concentrated on building and repairing archtop guitars.
+James L. D'Aquisto (Brooklyn, November 9, 1935 – California, April 17, 1995) was an American luthier who concentrated on building and repairing archtop guitars.
 He served as an apprentice to John D'Angelico beginning in 1952 and later developed his own distinctive style.

 Career

-James D'Aquisto was born on November 9, 1935 into a musical Italian family.
+James D'Aquisto was born on November 9, 1935, into a musical Italian family.
 An aspiring jazz guitarist he visited luthier John D'Angelico's shop in 1951 which lead to him in 1952 becoming his apprentice.